-- The main Applicants are legal private sector entities from the ICT sector, registered (or in the process to be registered) under the applicable Moldovan Entrepreneurship Law: - Moldovan privately owned IT companies, registered and operating in Moldova; - Start-ups and groups of initiative in the process to register the IT company under Moldovan legislation (registration shall take place before contract signature); - In case the application is submitted by CGC: - The main applicant is a Moldovan privately owned IT company; - Co-applicants from the private sector are operating in any industry sector except catering services providing only alcoholic beverages; casinos, gambling and similar activities; construction/purchase of residential and commercial space for housing/sales; gas stations; production and distribution of tobacco products; sales and service of cars. - Co-applicants can also be an Association, Governmental Agency, LPA, school, hospital, university or other research institution, other institutions representing public, private and/or associative sectors. - The entities forming the CGC have no shared economic and financial interest; one company/institution is not owning shares or other interest in the other company/institution in the same CGC and this applies to the entire CGC independently from the number of participating companies/institutions; - The Applicants (and co-applicants) must not possess outstanding debts in terms of public contributions. - The Applicants (and co-applicants) must not have accumulated losses above the equity value. - The Applicants and individual owners have not been convicted for crimes connected to business operations. - Priority will be given to women-led CGC/enterprises/solutions.
+- The main Applicants are legal private sector entities from ICT sector, registered (or in process to be registered) under the applicable Moldovan Entrepreneurship Law: - Moldovan privately owned IT companies, registered and operating in Moldova;

+- Start-ups and groups of initiative in the process to register the IT company under Moldovan legislation (registration shall take place before contract signature); - In case the application is submitted by CGC: - The main applicant is a Moldovan privately owned IT company; - Co-applicants from private sector are operating in any industry sector except: catering services providing only alcoholic beverages; casinos, gambling and similar activities; construction/purchase of residential and commercial space for housing/sales; gas stations; production and distribution of tobacco products; sales and service of cars. - Co-applicants can also be an Association, Governmental Agency, LPA, school, hospital, University or other research institution, other institutions representing public, private and/or associative sectors. - The entities forming the CGC have no shared economic and financial interest; one company/institution is not owning shares or other interest in the other company/institution in the same CGC and this applies for the entire CGC independently from the number of participating companies/institutions; - The Applicants (and co-applicants) must not possess outstanding debts in terms of public contributions. - The Applicants (and co-applicants) must not have accumulated losses above the equity value. - The Applicants and individual owners have not been convicted for crimes connected to business operations.